I was appointed to the Editorial Review Board of The International Journal of Art, Culture and Design Technologies (IJACDT).

-I authored an encyclopedia-article in this (forthcoming) 10-volume set:
+I authored an encyclopedia-article in this 10-volume set (forthcoming in July 2017, see the online brochure).

 `IGI Global is proud to announce the July 2017 release of the Encyclopedia of Information Science and Technology, Fourth Edition edited by the esteemed Dr. Mehdi Khosrow-Pour.